 Lenders typically do not want to disclose any of your personal information without written authorization to do so.
-If you are working with a real estate agent, title company or attorney, the lender will be more cooperative if you write a letter to the lender giving the them permission to talk with those specific interested parties about your loan.
+If you are working with a real estate agent or title company or attorney, the lender will be more cooperative if a letter is given to the lender with permission for them to talk with the specific interested parties about your loan.
 The letter should include the following:

 Preliminary Settlement Statement